-IAI: None 1.1 College Algebra includes a brief review of intermediate algebra, covering the overlapping material at a deeper level.
-The course also develops the concept of a function and its graph, exponential and logarithmic functions and their applications, and systems of linear equations and the matrix methods useful in solving those systems.
-The course will also cover the theory of equations.
+College Algebra includes a brief review of intermediate algebra covering the overlapping material at a deeper level.
+The course develops the concept of a function and its graph, the theory of equations, and exponential and logarithmic functions and their applications.
+The course will also cover systems of equations and matrices.
 A graphing calculator is required for this course.
-Prerequisite: MTH 094 or MTH 096S and MTH 097, or equivalent, with grades of "C" or higher.
-Credit: 3 semester hours